 A second painter, Martin Bernat, was also contracted to assist with this work.
 He and Bermejo are featured in this wing panel and also the Archbishop section of the St Vincent Panels.

 The King Ferdinand panel was contracted to be delivered by May 1479.
-This date provides an indication that the Panel of the Archbishop was not painted until after then.
+So whch painting came first – the Panel of the Archbishop or Bemejo’s King Ferdinand I of Castile welcoming St Dominic of Silos ?

 My thanks to Pam Bishop for directing me to the likeness of the St Dominic portrait with the Archbishop figure in the St Vincent Panels.